ryvnf/readline.vim/README.md

 and EMACS bindings.

-This plugins implements a subset of Readline's default keyboard commands to Vim's command-mode.
+This plugins implements a subset of Readline's default keyboard commands to Vim's command-line mode.
 Mappings available include deletion and navigation by words and other useful stuff.

 Features